Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Computational Study

 This section reports a number of computational results on the bilevel optimization model, including the impact of the preprocessing steps and the valid inequalities.
 Table~\ref{directTripIdentificationTable} reports on the ability to detect direct trips for instances with 10 and 20 hubs.
 32\% and 25\% of the trips are identified as direct in the 10 hubs and 20 hubs instances.
 The percentage decreases for 20 hubs since the bus network is more expansive.
 In 10 hubs setting, the highest percentage of direct trips are high-income, as the hub locations are further away from the origin and destination of these trips.
 This percentage reduces substantially for 20 hubs for high-income class, especially in comparison to other rider classes, demonstrating the importance of hub locations and the number of hubs for this analysis.

-Figures \ref{compEfficiencyFigure_10Hubs} and \ref{compEfficiencyFigure_20Hubs} examine the benefits of the upper bound on the follower problem presented in Section~\ref{sec:UBonFollowerProblemObj} in combination with the valid inequalities proposed in Section~\ref{sec:ValidIneq}.
-The figures use the baseline instance with 10 Hubs studied in Section~\ref{sec:TransitNetworkDesign} and the 20 Hubs instance studied in Section~\ref{sec:IncreasedRidershipSectionandHubs}.
-They report the optimality gap and the runtime at each iteration of the algorithm.
-A time limit of 2 hours and 12 hours are specified for the instances with 10 Hubs and 20 Hubs.
-The results demonstrate the significant computational impact of the upper bounds and valid inequalities: the proposed decomposition algorithm is capable of producing high-quality solutions quickly for this real case study and brings improvements of several orders of magnitude compared to a decomposition algorithm that only relies on Benders and nogood cuts.
-Observe also that the performance remains the same when doubling the ridership as the number of O-D pairs does not change.
+Figures \ref{compEfficiencyFigure_10Hubs} and \ref{compEfficiencyFigure_20Hubs} examine the benefits of the bounds on the follower problem presented in Section~\ref{sec:UBonFollowerProblemObj} in combination with the valid inequalities proposed in Section~\ref{sec:ValidIneq} in comparison to a standard Benders decomposition algorithm with the nogood cuts for ensuring consistency between rider choices and network designs by excluding these enhancements.
+The figures use the baseline instance with 10 Hubs studied in Section~\ref{sec:TransitNetworkDesign} and the 20 Hubs instance studied in Section~\ref{sec:IncreasedRidershipSectionandHubs}. { They report the optimality gap and the run time at each iteration of the algorithm over a time limit of 1 hour and 10 hours for the 10 Hubs and 20 Hubs instances, which terminate with optimality gaps of \%8.40 and \%3.58 for the base case and \%1.15 and \%2.84 for the the enhanced case, respectively.
+Furthermore, under the same time limit, the base case and enhanced case are able to conduct 6 and 33 iterations for the 10 Hubs instance, and 22 and 26 iterations for the 20 Hubs instance.
+Note that 10 Hubs instance can be solved to optimality within 2 hours.
+The results demonstrate the significant computational impact of the bounds and valid inequalities: the proposed decomposition algorithm is capable of producing high-quality solutions in a reasonable amount of time for this real case study and brings improvements of several orders of magnitude compared to a decomposition algorithm that does not preprocess trips with respect to the bounds and only relies on Benders and classical nogood cuts.}